-As for the incompleteness due to (ii), the exposure time in IRAC 5.8$\mu$m and 8.0$\mu$m band are also inhomogeneous, and we correct for the effect of S/N cut considering this inhomogeneous depth of these images.
-We calculate the 3$\sigma$ limiting magnitude in the 5.8$\mu$m band at the locations of galaxies in the target sample (see Section \ref{subsec:sample} for the definition of the target sample), and make the cumulative histogram of it for each GOODS-S and -N fields.
-In the CANDELS GOODS-S catalog, 1$\sigma$ limiting magnitudes at the location of the objects are available, and we use this in calculating the 3$\sigma$ limiting magnitude.
-In the CANDELS GOODS-N catalog, on the other hand, they are not available, thus we use the flux uncertainties of galaxies in the target sample instead.
-Since the target sample are composed of galaxies at $z\sim5.8$ without AGN activities, they are expected to be background limit\footnote{The typical $H_{160}$ magnitude of galaxies in the target sample is $\sim26.13$ mag.}.
-As discussed in A21, we can use the cumulative histogram of the $3\sigma$ limiting magnitudes in the 5.8 $\mu$m band of galaxies in the target sample to correct for the incompleteness due to S/N cut in the 5.8$\mu$m band.
-In sample selection, we applied S/N cut not only in 5.8$\mu$m band but also 8.0$\mu$m band, so one might think an additional correction is required.
-However, firstly, the limiting magnitude at 5.8$\mu$m and 8.0$\mu$m band is almost identical.
+As for the incompleteness due to (ii), since the exposure times in IRAC 5.8$\mu$m and 8.0$\mu$m band are also inhomogeneous, we correct for the effect of S/N cut considering this inhomogeneous depth of these images.
+To this end, we calculate the 3$\sigma$ limiting magnitudes in the 5.8$\mu$m band at the locations of galaxies in the phot-$z$ sample (see Section \ref{subsec:sample} for the definition of the phot-$z$ sample), and make the normalized cumulative histogram of them in each GOODS-S and -N fields.
+In the CANDELS GOODS-S catalog, 1$\sigma$ limiting magnitudes at the locations of the objects are available, and we use them to calculate the 3$\sigma$ limiting magnitudes to make the normalized cumulative histogram.
+In the CANDELS GOODS-N catalog, on the other hand, they are not available, thus we use the flux uncertainties of galaxies in the phot-$z$ sample instead.
+Since the phot-$z$ sample are composed of galaxies at $z\sim5.8$ without AGN activities, their photometric errors are expected to be background limited\footnote{The typical $H_{160}$ magnitude of galaxies in the phot-$z$ sample is $\sim26.13$ mag.}.
+As discussed by A21, we can use the normalized cumulative histogram of the $3\sigma$ limiting magnitudes in the 5.8 $\mu$m band of galaxies in the phot-$z$ sample to correct for the incompleteness due to S/N cut in the 5.8$\mu$m band.
+In the sample selection, we applied S/N cut not only in 5.8$\mu$m band but also in 8.0$\mu$m band, so one might think an additional correction is required.
+However, firstly, the limiting magnitudes at 5.8$\mu$m and 8.0$\mu$m band are almost identical.
 Secondly, the observed color of $[5.8]-[8.0]$ is typically 0 or more (c.f.
 Figure \ref{fig:SED} in Appendix \ref{apd:physical_prop}).
-Finally, the exposure map in 5.8$\mu$m and 8.0$\mu$m band is similar to each other, and regions with a deep observation with 5.8$\mu$m band is also expected to have a deep observation with 8.0$\mu$m band.
+Finally, the exposure maps in 5.8$\mu$m and 8.0$\mu$m band are similar to each other, and regions with a deep observation in 5.8$\mu$m band is also expected to have a deep observation in 8.0$\mu$m band.
 Considering these factors, galaxies that are detected in the 5.8$\mu$m band with S/N$>3$ should be detected also in the 8.0$\mu$m band (c.f., Figure \ref{fig:cutouts}), and thus an additional correction should not be necessary.
-In the right panel of Figure \ref{fig:mags}, the resulting cumulative histograms in the GOODS-S and -N fields are shown.
+In the right panel of Figure \ref{fig:mags}, the resulting normalized cumulative histograms in the GOODS-S and -N fields are shown.